RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm.md

 swarm-worker-2             : ok=17   changed=5    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

 That's it!
+You can safely rerun this command again and again without any risk, it will just make your change from your playbook happen on the server.

 # Administration

-Connect to the master node of your stack, and open the working directory of REGARDS.
+Connect to the master node of your stack, and open the REGARDS working directory.
-You need these two values from your inventories :
+To do that, you need these two values from your inventories :

 ```yaml
 group_workdir_local: /opt/regards/